|

 reach 12,5, 7,6,5,5 and 13 centners/hectare respectively.

 Table 1.
-Influence of Albit on productivity of agricultures
+Influence of Albit on the productivity

-The most important parameter of given culture designated bold: for example,
+The most important parameter of each crop is given in bold: e.g. grain

-it is grain yield for wheat, yield of green mass for flax and fodder grasses.
+yield for wheat, yield of green mass for flax and fodder grasses. (--) - no data

 Yield increase |